 Again <path> is the file location.

-Restart the system, and the Administrator would have access to the file/folder.
+Restart the system, and the Administrator will have access to the file/folder.

-TIP: Ultimate Windows Tweaker will let you add the Take Ownership of Files and Folders easily to Windows 10/8.1/7 context menu.
+TIP: Ultimate Windows Tweaker will let you add the Take Ownership of Files and Folders easily to the Windows context menu.

 Hope this helps!